Foreign and domestic policies make France 'most threatened country'

 With robust policies limiting the visibility of religion in the public sphere, France also has domestic policies that anger Islamist militants.

-Some in the five-million-strong Muslim community, about 8 percent of the population, complain of discrimination and many Muslims live in poorer neighbourhoods in the large cities.
+Some in the five-million-strong Muslim community, about 8 percent of the population, complain of discrimination and many Muslims live in poorer neighborhoods in the large cities.

 They feel France is unfairly tough on their religion, with the Islamic face veils and headscarves measures.
 Citing the state's official neutrality, many public schools cafeterias refuse to serve halal meals.